pdolecki/pdolecki/README.md

     Hi!
 My name is Patrick, and I study Software Engineering.

-    I work as an IT Specjalist, but I'm continiously learning to become WEB developer - I really enjoy working with WEB applications - does not matter if we're talking about backend, frontend or anything in between.
+    I work as an IT Specjalist, but I'm continiously learning to become WEB developer - I really enjoy working with WEB applications
+    (it does not matter if we're talking about backend, frontend or anything in between)

 🧰 Tools & technologies: